 I recommend Kangaroo Island adventure tours as I went on their tour and had a great experience.
 Pick up/ drop was included with Sealink Travel ferry and the dinner, breakfast and lunches provided both days of the tour were remarkably good, with local wine, beer or other beverages and other surprises!
 Guests just had to tidy up after themselves which everybody did as the common activities brought the group together.

-Kayaking and sand boarding are a lot of fun and already included on the tour price, whereas if you go on your own, you would have to pay extra.
+Kayaking and sandboarding are a lot of fun and already included in the tour price, whereas if you go on your own, you would have to pay extra.

 Another best thing was, our tour guide was great at spotting wildlife.
 She even made a few stops along the way for loads of photo ops which enhanced the camaraderie of the group.
 It was an unforgettable experience on exploring Kangaroo Island, in large part to the company of our guide!